 As we’ve discussed, the chalkbrood disease is caused by the fungus Ascosphaera Apis.
 The disease primarily attacks bee brood.
-The fungus is into larvae cells when nurse bees feed the larvae.
-The fungus competes for food with the larvae and eventfully killing them.
+The fungus is in larvae cells when nurse bees feed the larvae.
+The fungus competes for food with the larvae eventfully killing them.
 An attack by this disease is likely to decimate the bee population as no larvae will mature into adult bees.

 There are various organic preparations that have some effect in tackling the fungi in a bee colony.
-For instance, the use of thyme oil, an essential oil is seen as effective against the chalkbrood disease.
-Beevital chalkbrood is yet another substance that has some appreciable effect against the fungi.
+For instance, the use of thyme oil, an essential oil is seen as effective against chalkbrood disease.
+Beevital chalkbrood is yet another substance that has some appreciable effect on the fungi.
 Perhaps, the best of these preparations, though not a silver bullet to the disease, is another organic preparation referred to as Vitagreen.
 This substance is made from natural ingredients and leaves no residue when used on bees.
 As a feed, it gives strength to bees and boosts their immune system, making them more able to resist an attack.

 Chalkbrood disease is a serious threat to mason bees too, and currently, few if any mason bee colonies are free from the fungus.
 Beekeepers are urged to take the necessary measures to control infestation and save the mason bees under their keep from complete decimation.

 The beekeeping industry has continued to expand worldwide with more bee products being added to the menu of outputs from the sector.
 Starting as a traditional art in many parts of the world, it has turned commercial with hundreds of apiaries opening up every other day.